Andrew Halpern-Manners

 About Andrew Halpern-Manners

-Andrew Halpern-Manners is an associate professor in the Department of Sociology.
-He received his Ph.D. in sociology from the University of Minnesota, along with an MPP in policy analysis.
-His current projects encompass two broad streams of research: one examining the stratifying effects of education, both intra- and intergenerationally, and another investigating the prevalence and consequences of panel conditioning (or “time-in-survey” effects) in longitudinal social science surveys.
-Specific topics of interest include the causal effects of education on health and longevity; cross-over effects of education within social networks; and methods for identifying panel conditioning in survey research.
-His recently published work has appeared in the American Journal of Sociology, Demography, Social Forces, and Sociological Methods and Research.
+Andrew Halpern-Manners is Allen D. and Polly S. Grimshaw Professor of Sociology and Director of the Karl F. Schuessler Institute for Social Research.
+He received his Ph.D. from the University of Minnesota (in 2013), along with an MPP in policy analysis (in 2004).
+His current projects involve two broad streams of research: one examining the stratifying effects of education, both intra- and intergenerationally, and another investigating the prevalence and consequences of panel conditioning (or “time-in-survey” effects) in longitudinal social science surveys.
+Specific topics of interest include the causal effects of education on health and longevity; the transmission of educational effects within kinship groups; and methods for identifying panel conditioning in survey research.
+His work—which has received funding from the National Institutes of Health and the National Science Foundation—has appeared in a variety of scholarly outlets, including the American Journal of Sociology, Demography, the Journal of Health and Social Behavior, Social Forces, and Sociological Methods & Research.

 Articles